MaxAnderson95/load-balancer-testing-api/README.md

 ## Running

-To run from the command line, simply run `python app\main.py`
+To run from the command line first install the dependencies: `pip install -r requirements.txt`, then run `python app\main.py`

-Or run via docker `docker run -it -p 80:80 maxanderson95/load-balancer-testing-api:latest`
+To run via docker `docker run -it -p 80:80 maxanderson95/load-balancer-testing-api:latest`

+To deploy on Kubernetes `kubectl apply -f ./manifests`.
+This requires a pre-configured ingress controller.

 ## Configuration